grandadmiral-thrawn/smashDB/README.md

         VPDCEN01,2014-08-26 00:00:00,2050-12-31 00:00:00,NA

+If you want to read the high resolution data, just call READ on ALLHR:

+    python smasher.py READ STEWARTIA ALLHR

 In the HR data, errorlog_hr.csv looks like this:

         VPDCEN04,2014-08-26 00:00:00,2050-12-31 00:00:00,NA